-Clicking on "Language" will result in the following screen being displayed:
+If you want to change the program language, click on "Language" and the following screen will be displayed:

 If the required language is then shown as "available" in the box on the right, click on it to select it, and then click "OK".
 You will then need to close the program and the next time you start it, the language will be changed.